gaojunran/wordy/README.md

 Type in the words you want to query.
 Directly you can get a colorful result(Supported by [youdao](https://github.com/longcw/youdao)).

-We also support extra options/arguments in [youdao](https://github.com/longcw/youdao), just type as below:
+We also support extra options/arguments in [youdao](https://github.com/longcw/youdao), just replace

 ```bash
 >>> -c